 Working hours should also be specified.
 A normal 8 hours is recommended and overtime is allowed only if required and upon the approval of the person in charge of the site operations.

-Proper cleaning of the area of the operation should be maintained and to be assigned to personnel which handles this activity.
+Proper cleaning of the area of the operation should be maintained and to be assigned to personnel who handles this activity.

 In addition to the foregoing, you should amplify the provisions of the Method Statements with layout drawings, site plans, design drawings, sequence drawings, craneage plans, and traffic management to ensure that the Method Statement is clear and properly explained.